Morning, Wednesday, 20th May 2020

-This seminar will discuss the next steps for the development of Old Oak Common Station, the OPDC local plan, and wider priorities for regeneration in North West London.
+This conference will discuss the next steps for the development of Old Oak Common Station, the OPDC local plan, and wider priorities for regeneration in North West London.

-- The independent review of HS2 review into High Speed 2 - which will examine the project affordability, deliverability, benefits, scope, and phasing, and is due to report later this year;
+- The independent review of HS2 - which will examine the project affordability, deliverability, benefits, scope, and phasing;

-- The Old Oak and Park Royal Development Corporation’s (OPDC) Local Plan, which sets out a development plan for the OPDC area - and the subsequent interim report from the planning inspector; and
+- The Old Oak and Park Royal Development Corporation’s (OPDC) development plan for the OPDC area - and the subsequent interim report from the planning inspector; and

 - The Mayor of London’s draft new London Plan - with its broad spatial development strategy for Greater London.